NatronGitHub/natron-python-scripting/README.md

 ### Render
 - **[diskCache](/Python_GUI/diskCache/README.md)** : Creates and process a 'DiskCache' node for the selected node.

 - **[flipbook](/Python_GUI/flipbook/README.md)** : Creates and process a 'Write' node for the selected node. and send the result to an external image viewer.
-(Windows only as of 10.06.2019)
+(Windows/Linux only as of 11.06.2019)

 ## Natron snippets